geoscript/geoscript-js/doc/api/workspace/postgis.rst

     layer.
 If a layer with the same name already exists in this workspace, you must provide a new name for the layer.

-.. method:: PostGIS.close
+.. function:: PostGIS.close

     Close the workspace.
 This discards any existing connection to the underlying data store and discards the reference to the store.

-.. method:: PostGIS.get
+.. function:: PostGIS.get

     :arg name: ``String`` Layer name.
     :returns: :class:`layer.Layer`